-- Always maintain the belts, pullies and wires in good condition and at the proper tension. - Always make sure the test vehicle is firmly secured to the dyno - NEVER STEP on a moving roller! - Avoid loose items including cloths, cables, belts and loose small times which might fall into the gap between the roller and the dynamometers kick plate. - The control boxes contain dangerous voltages and currents.
-Never operate the dynamometer with the control boxes opened. - Make sure the dynamometer is firmly bolted to the floor, and the test vehicle is strapped to the dyno so that it can not accidentally slip out. - Disconnect all power to the dynamometer and auxiliary components before opening or servicing. - Insure proper ventilation whenever operating a combustion engine.
+- Always maintain the engine/motor, disk and wires in good condition. - Always make sure the test engine or motor is firmly secured to the dyno - NEVER TUCH on a moving disk! - Avoid loose items including cloths, cables, belts and loose small times which might fall into the gap between the disk and the dynamometer. - The controller contains dangerous voltages and currents.
+Never operate the dynamometer with the controller opened. . - Disconnect all power to the dynamometer and auxiliary components before opening or servicing. - Insure proper ventilation whenever operating a combustion engine.

 NEVER allow personnel to access the inside of the dynamometer while in operation.
-Fingers and articles of clothing can be pulled into the moving rollers and/or belts potentially maiming the user.
+Fingers and articles of clothing can be pulled into the moving rollers and/or belts potentially maining the user.